I’m going to let you in on a secret:

 Once you have created your list it’s time to start taking action.

-How To Use Your SEO Audit To Transform Search Engine Traffic
+How To Use Your SEO Audit To Transform Search Engine Rankings & Traffic

-These are the steps I took after conducting an SEO audit and creating an action plan.
+These are the steps I took after conducting an SEO audit (both manually and with SEO tools as above) and creating an action plan.

 It’s important to note that your steps will be different to my steps depending on what you discovered during the 5x step audit process.